-"Studies where people are randomized to exercise programs show that moderate-intensity aerobic exercise and resistance training helps to maintain memory and thinking abilities related to decision making, planning multi-tasking," says Dr. Liu-Ambrose.
+"Studies where people are randomized to exercise programs show that moderate-intensity aerobic exercise and resistance training helps to maintain memory and thinking abilities related to decision making, planning multi-tasking," Dr. Liu-Ambrose says.
 "As well, these studies show that both types of exercise training have direct impact on both brain structure and function."

 Moderate-intensity exercise includes activities such as brisk-walking, biking, swimming, rowing, doing aerobics or aerobic dance, jumping rope and hiking.
 At a moderate intensity, your heart is beating fast and you're breaking a sweat, but you can still carry on a basic conversation.